A11 road (England): A11 Fiveways – Thetford Improvement (complete)

 and was expected to reduce journey times by 3 minutes off-peak and up to 25 minutes at peak times.
 Environmental campaign groups believed that in a time of economic downturn it would be better to invest in local public transport rather than on costly road schemes.

 On 20 October 2010, the government approved the scheme, indicating that the works would continue.

 The Elveden Bypass opened during Easter 2014 with one lane in use each way.
 The full dual carriageway between Barton Mills and Thetford was opened on 12 December 2014 by transport secretary Patrick McLoughlin.

+Thickthorn Junction improvements

+National Highways has proposed an improvement to Thickthorn Junction, where the A11 meets the A47.
+The new junction will have two free-flow slip roads between the A11 and the A47.
+This scheme was the subject of a legal challenge, alongside the plans to dual the A47 between Blofield and North Burlingham.
+The £153m million contract was awarded to Skanska with the new junction to open in 2028/29.

 Former sections

 City of London

 Originally, the A11 started at the Bank of England in the City of London, next to Bank Underground station, and went eastwards along Cornhill and Leadenhall Street, past Aldgate Pump and along Aldgate.
 Hence leading to the current A11 starting point at Aldgate.

 Newham

 From Bow Interchange, A118 briefly becomes a dual carriageway as it crosses the valley of the River Lea.
 This dual carriageway section ends at Stratford town centre, and was a one-way system until 16 September 2018, the eastbound road of which, Great Eastern Road, passed Stratford station.
 The formerly westbound road is now two way, called Broadway and The Grove; the latter road runs north–south.
 The old A11 then becomes Leytonstone Road; Maryland railway station turns northwards on the corner where the name change occurs.
 Meanwhile, the A118 heads eastward along its route towards Ilford and Romford.
 The A112 also joins the one-way system, heading north–south.